I bet you’re wondering how you can pitch journalists to ensure your startup gets in the headlines.

 Creating a page for this keyword that has 10 times more in-depth content about Robert Zemeckis doesn’t make sense, since searchers are already satisfied with the content available.

 Keep this in mind when you analyze competitors and figure out how to pitch journalists.
-If you see a lot of simple pages ranking at the top of the SERPs, it indicates that the keyword doesn’t demand complex content.
+If you see a lot of simple pages ranking at the top of the SERPs, it indicates that the keyword doesn’t demand complex content

-Part II – Creation
+Part Two – Creation

 Content creation is the easiest part of the marketing puzzle (or the hardest) depending on your experience with production.